symbol/symbol-docs/source/guides/blockchain/debugging-transactions.rst

 What's next?
 ************

-Run your application and try to :ref:`send a transfer transaction <../transaction/sending-a-transfer-transaction>` to the selected account.
+Run your application and try to :doc:`send a transfer transaction <../transaction/sending-a-transfer-transaction>` to the selected account.
 If all goes well, you will see transaction information in your terminal.